Jumbo Home Loan

-A down payment is required for a Jumbo home loan.
+A down payment is required for a Utahjumbo homeloan limits.
 The minimum amount required is 5% of a home’s purchase price.
 For any down payments less than 20%, mortgage insurance may be required.

 Having a down payment of 20% or more will not require mortgage insurance.

-Mortgage insurance protects the mortgage company against losses caused by a homeowner’s default on a mortgage loan.
+To protect the Jumbo loan lender, mortgage insurance protects against losses caused by a homeowner’s default on a Jumbo mortgage loan.
 Mortgage insurance (or MI) typically is required if the homeowner’s down payment is less than 20% of the purchase price.

-Mortgage insurance for a Jumbo home loan can be paid monthly, as a single premium at closing or by the lender.
+Mortgage insurance for a Jumbo mortgage loan can be paid monthly, as a single premium at closing or by the lender.

 You may use a Jumbo home loan for the purchase or refinance of the following property types:

 - Single family residence – one unit, attached or detached including town homes

 - Modular Homes – must have standard foundation